Psychological Type – A Catalyst for Propelling Team Trust and Psychological Safety in Organizations

 About Psychological Safety

-From decades of social science research, it is clear that psychological safety is vital for high performing organizations.
-It’s paramount for employee morale and engagement, learning and knowledge sharing, performance, reporting errors or mistakes, and contributing ideas for improvement.
-In a well-known study of what constitutes a high performing team, Google discovered that psychological safety was the most important factor, a necessary component for all other markers of success.
+From decades of social science research, it is clear that psychological safety is vital for high performing teams.
+It’s paramount for morale and engagement, learning and knowledge sharing, performance, reporting errors or mistakes, and contributing ideas for improvement.
+In a well-known two-year study of what constitutes a high performing team, Google discovered that psychological safety was the most important factor, a necessary component for all other markers of success.